 “If you can’t sell electricity back to the grid, the economics of solar are terrible,” Usher explained.
 ‘The vast majority of power generated is in a five hour window during the day.
 You can’t use it all, so you need to sell it back to the grid, which, in theory, is wonderful because the grid needs a lot of power in the afternoon.”

 The utilities, however, aren’t entirely wrong either.
 Like much of the US’s infrastructure, the power grids are massive, dated, and costly to maintain, and arrangements that allow residential solar owners to sell energy back to utilities at the same price they purchase it at effectively get a free ride.
 Those consumers most able to make the switch to solar — those living in large suburban homes, with large roofs, rather than those renting urban apartments, for example — are also likely to be amongst the wealthiest consumers, meaning the cost of maintaining the grid is shifted to those least able to afford it.

 Simply eliminating the grid entirely is unlikely to be an effective solution either.
 Even if battery technology were sufficient to store more of the power generated by residential solar systems, both energy demand and solar supply are highly variable.
 A grid connection is a guarantee of power when you need it.

 Instead, what’s needed are clear and consistent rules, Usher argues.
 “When it comes to net metering, residential consumers shouldn’t get the full retail rate, but they shouldn’t be cut off from the grid either.
 The answer is somewhere in between.
 The government needs to set those rules today, and set them in a way that reflects the way the whole energy system in this country is changing.”

 About the researcher

-Bruce Usher is a Professor of Practice and The Elizabeth B. Strickler '86 and Mark T. Gallogly '86 Faculty Director of the Tamer Center for Social...Read more.
+Bruce Usher is a Professor of Professional Practice and the Elizabeth B. Strickler '86 and Mark T. Gallogly '86 Faculty Director of the Tamer...Read more.